accubits/AI-Research/AniGen/README.md

 ```
 The text data must be followed by an `<|endoftext|>` tag.

-The API body must be of the a form data with the file key `file`
+The API takes in form data with the file key `file`.
+It accepts `.txt` files.

 2. 'gpt_sample' - To produce sample from the traned gpt2 model.
 The API body must be of the json format: